mayrajeo/ship-detection/README.md

 ### Models

-Model weights with best mAP50 score for each YOLOv8 model type are available on [https://huggingface.co/mayrajeo/marine-vessel-detection](https://huggingface.co/mayrajeo/marine-vessel-detection).
+Model weights and config files with best mAP50 score for each YOLOv8 model architecture are available on [https://huggingface.co/mayrajeo/marine-vessel-detection](https://huggingface.co/mayrajeo/marine-vessel-detection).